 Our long awaited Adero Canyon trailhead officially opened on November 17.

 With the opening of the Adero Canyon Trailhead, the Sonoran Conservancy of Fountain Hills is looking for people to volunteer as Trailhead Hosts.
 The Hosts would provide maps and information to the visitors about the trails and the preserve.
 A 2-3 hour once a month commitment on weekends would be appreciated.
 Hiking is not required.
 Training will be provided.
-If interested, please contact Carol Ayres at 480-221-4025 or Send Email
+If interested, please Send Email

 Looking for a way to help the SCFH build new trails, maintain your existing trails and at the same time find GREAT deals on AmazonSmile purchases?

-AmazonSmile donates to Sonoran Conservancy of Fountain Hills when you do your holiday shopping at smile.amazon.com.
+AmazonSmile donates to Sonoran Conservancy of Fountain Hills when you do your shopping at smile.amazon.com.